ahoiberg/learn_rails/README.md

 This repository is meant to be a beginner's guide to learning how the internet works and how to make rails apps.
 Feel free to clone it, fork it, do whatever you want.

+To use Rails, you "techinically" need to know Ruby.
+A great resource is learn X in Y minutes: https://learnxinyminutes.com/docs/ruby/

-Start by installing Ruby and Rails: http://installrails.com/ Note that Rails is designed to be "convention over configuration."
+Start by installing Ruby and Rails: http://installrails.com/ Mac Users-start by installing homebrew.
+You should all know terminal by now, and Xcode isn't necessary.
+Note that Rails is designed to be "convention over configuration."
 Everything is designed to be the same, I can't set up my Rails server different than yours, which makes it easier to understand anyone else's rails app.

 The internet works through the Hyper Text Transfer Protocol, http. https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol